– These super decadent raw vegan cinnamon rolls are THE ULTIMATE!! –

 - These cinnamon rolls can be eaten right out of the refrigerator, warmed in a dehydrator at 108°F (42°C), or gently heated on the low setting of your oven for 10 minutes.
 After they've been dried, you can keep them in an airtight container in a dark place for a few days.

-- Blend ingredients until smooth and creamy.
+Blend ingredients (including the peel) until smooth and creamy.
 Add a little extra water if you want it thinner.
 Drizzle on top of dehydrated cinnamon rolls.